-13. Plaintiff Alysa Cisneros is a resident of Sunnyvale, California.
-On July 4, 2020, 6 7 Ms. Cisneros traveled to the Park wearing a "Sunnyvale" pin, accompanied by her teenage 8 daughter and a friend who was wearing a "San Jose" t-shirt.
-She planned to celebrate 9 Independence Day by symbolically protesting the exclusionary Ordinance through her group's 10 visible presence in the Park, and by talking to others about the ongoing pattern of exclusion.
-When she and her group arrived at the front entrance of the Park in her car, she was told they could not 11 12 enter.
-She told the guard that she believed the Ordinance was unconstitutional but was not 13 permitted to enter.
-Ms. Cisneros would like to travel into and use the Park to protest the exclusion of non-residents, including with other friends and family members who are not allowed in the Park 14 under the Ordinance.
-But she is banned by the Ordinance from doing so unless she enters the Park 15 16 as the guest of a Palo Alto resident.

-17 14.
-Plaintiff Geoffrey Paulsen is a resident of Cupertino, California and a former 18 resident of Palo Alto.
-He is a grandson of Dr. Russel Lee and Mrs. Dorothy Lee, who sold the 19 property for the Park to the City in the 1950s.
-For approximately three decades prior to the sale, 20 Mr. Paulsen and four generations of his family had lived on a family compound on the property 21 that they called Boronda Farm.
+- 13. Plaintiff Alysa Cisneros is a resident of Sunnyvale, California.
+On July 4, 2020, Ms. Cisneros traveled to the Park wearing a "Sunnyvale" pin, accompanied by her teenage daughter and a friend who was wearing a "San Jose" t-shirt.
+She planned to celebrate Independence Day by symbolically protesting the exclusionary Ordinance through her group's visible presence in the Park, and by talking to others about the ongoing pattern of exclusion.
+When she and her group arrived at the front entrance of the Park in her car, she was told they could not enter.
+She told the guard that she believed the Ordinance was unconstitutional but was not permitted to enter.
+Ms. Cisneros would like to travel into and use the Park to protest the exclusion of non-residents, including with other friends and family members who are not allowed in the Park under the Ordinance.
+But she is banned by the Ordinance from doing so unless she enters the Park as the guest of a Palo Alto resident. - 14.
+Plaintiff Geoffrey Paulsen is a resident of Cupertino, California and a former resident of Palo Alto.
+He is a grandson of Dr. Russel Lee and Mrs. Dorothy Lee, who sold the property for the Park to the City in the 1950s.
+For approximately three decades prior to the sale, Mr. Paulsen and four generations of his family had lived on a family compound on the property that they called Boronda Farm.
 Mr. Paulsen subsequently worked as a ranger at the Park.
-While 22 volunteering in East Palo Alto, Mr. Paulsen and his wife took East Palo Alto children on trips to 23 Foothills Park.
+While volunteering in East Palo Alto, Mr. Paulsen and his wife took East Palo Alto children on trips to Foothills Park.
 Mr. Paulsen no longer resides in Palo Alto.
-He would like to enter the Park and 24 take others into it, so that they may experience the Park and its many amenities and gathering 25 places.
-Mr. Paulsen, however, is prevented by the Ordinance from doing so unless he enters as the guest of a Palo Alto resident.
-26 a Palo Alto resident.
+He would like to enter the Park and take others into it, so that they may experience the Park and its many amenities and gathering places.
+Mr. Paulsen, however, is prevented by the Ordinance from doing so unless he enters as the guest of a Palo Alto resident. - 15.
+Plaintiff Bridget Grant-Fraser is African American and has lived in East Palo Alto since childhood.
+In her life, she has only been able to visit the Park twice, each time as the guest of a Palo Alto resident.
 Ms. Grant-Fraser would like to enter the Park without needing to be escorted by a resident of Palo Alto, but is banned from doing so under the Ordinance.
 Ms. Grant-Fraser works at the East Palo Alto Senior Center.
 She would like to be able to take small groups of senior citizens from the East Palo Alto Senior Center to the Park so that they can get the physical, mental, and social benefits of visiting the Park.
 But, because neither she nor the senior citizens who use the Senior Center are residents of Palo Alto, she is banned from taking them to the Park.